 Resources and training for educational settings to support the wellbeing of the Children and Young People they work with.

-Supporting Suffolk schools and families with Mental Health
+Supporting Suffolk schools and staff who work with children and young people

-This page contains resources, workshops and training for school staff and educational settings to help support the emotional wellbeing and mental health of children, young people and families.
+This page contains resources, workshops and training for school staff, educational settings and staff who support the emotional wellbeing and mental health of children, young people and families.

 To see all our latest mental health news go to our homepage.

-Suffolk and North East EssexIntegrated Care Board (SNEE ICB) have made enhancements to the Children and Young People’s Neurodevelopmental Disorder (NDD) Pathway referral form process for families who require an Autism Spectrum Disorder (ASD) or Attention Deficit Hyperactivity Disorder (ADHD) diagnosis.
+Suffolk and North East EssexIntegrated Care Board (SNEE ICB) Children and Young People’s Neurodevelopmental Disorder (NDD) Pathway referral process and guidance for families who require an Autism Spectrum Disorder (ASD) or Attention Deficit Hyperactivity Disorder (ADHD) diagnosis, can be found on the Suffolk Local Offer website.

-Kooth services are completely anonymous and a fantastic way for young people to get the help and support they need, with no long waiting times or referral process.
+Kooth services are completely anonymous and a fantastic way for young people to get the help and support they need, with no long waiting times or referral process like other mental health services.

-Kooth Healthcare Hub - This gives lots of information about the Kooth service with video intros and also lots of digital resources you can use to signpost young people to.
+Kooth Healthcare Hub - This gives lots of information about the Kooth service with video intros and digital resources to signpost young people to.

 Recognising the collective trauma and heightened anxiety following the dreadful situation in Ukraine, we have gathered the following resources to help support children and young people.